Anolan19/openrpg/README.md

 # Change the World
-Fork this repositroy and add your changes to the game via a perge request!
+Fork this repositroy and add your changes to the game via a merge request!